 Go for 405, which has a wraparound balcony, or request one of the 11 suites in the Masters Quarters on the top floor (you’ll get access to the Masters Lounge, which has potent cocktails and plenty of places to relax).
 You’ll also be tended to by a designated ‘Liason of Happiness’ (a butler, to you and me).
 Room 323, a Junior Suite, is particularly quiet – located in the middle of the floor away from the elevator – leave the balcony door open and let in the night breeze while you sleep.

-The heated outdoor saltwater pool is surrounded by kumquat trees and striped loungers with umbrellas.
-There’s also a cabana for lounging and city-gazing.
-(Under-18s are welcome in the pool, with adult supervision, from 7am to noon every day.
-After that, it's adults only.)
+The heated outdoor saltwater pool is surrounded by kumquat trees and striped loungers with umbrellas; these must be booked in advance on holidays and weekends (Friday to Sunday), they're free to hire for up to two guests.
+There are also cabanas for lounging and city-gazing, which can be reserved for a minimum $400 spend on food and beverages (for four guests, for up to four hours).
+Under-18s are welcome in the pool, with adult supervision, from 7am to noon every day.
+After that, it's adults only.

 Bring a high-speed video camera to capture the blink-and-you'll-miss-them hummingbirds in the rooftop sanctuary.